 Anyone working in the manufacturing industry knows how competitive the market is, especially for products with other analogs available from competitors.
 In these conditions, many companies have taken the plunge and implemented digital transformation in manufacturing operations, and this decision has had a massive positive effect on their bottom line.

-With digital transformation approaches like gamification, PLM, and immersive experiences gaining ground, there has never been a better time to talk about AR app development, one of the most accessible and ground-breaking digital transformation strategies.
+With digital transformation approaches like gamification, PLM, and immersive experiences gaining ground, there has never been a better time to talk about augmented reality app development services, one of the most accessible and ground-breaking digital transformation strategies.
 In this article, we will examine the greatest ways to leverage the technology and its pros/cons.

 What are the Benefits of Augmented Reality in Manufacturing?